samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 - Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
 - Any -var and -var-file options on the command line, in the order they are provided.
 (This includes variables set by a Terraform Cloud workspace.)
 ```

+Q) In order to make a Terraform configuration file dynamic and/or reusable, static values should be converted to use what?
+Solution: Input variables serve as parameters for a Terraform module, allowing aspects of the module to be customized without altering the module's own source code, and allowing modules to be shared between different configurations.

 ### Read and write configuration
 **Resources**